How to Make a Wrapped and Woven Twine Wreath

 Instructions for Making Woven Twine Wreath

-1. Steps 1 and 2 of this tutorial are optional, but it will add some height to the surface of your wreath.
+1. Steps one and two of this tutorial are optional, but they will add some height to the surface of your wreath.
 Using hot glue, glue your twine to the inner center ring of your wreath form.
 (If your wreath form has an odd number of rings, skip to step two.)
 Start and stop at one of your wreath form's short supports that run across the rings.
 Work slowly and apply hot glue to only a couple inches at a time to glue your twine down.

 Note: Be sure to firmly glue down the start and end of your twine.